-Please note that neither of these lists are comprehensive.
+Neither of the above lists are comprehensive.
 We may contact you to request additional proof where necessary.

-If you are unable to provide any documents from the “acceptable” list, please send whatever you can; we will take it under consideration and contact you if we require further proof.
+If you cannot provide any documents from the "acceptable" list, you should send whatever you can; we will take it under consideration and contact you if we require further proof.

 We understand that families can sometimes find themselves in difficult circumstances where it is not easy for them to access documentation.
-Please do contact us on tel: 0121 303 1888, email: email@example.com if you have any questions or require advice or support.
+Important: If you have any questions or need advice or support, call us on 0121 303 1888 or email us at email@example.com.

 Applications from UK Crown Servants and UK Military Families

-Birmingham School Admissions will process applications from UK crown servants or UK military families, with evidence from their employers or commanding officers that they are returning to the area ahead of any move.
+Birmingham School Admissions will process applications from UK crown servants or UK military families.
+These applications must include evidence from their employers or commanding officers that they are returning to the area ahead of any move.

 We will accept any posting or quartering address as a 'home' address in the absence of any actual home address.

 Families in the process of moving to Birmingham from another local authority in England